redballoonsecurity/ofrak/docs/user-guide/flash_component.md

 | --------- | --------- | -------- | --- |
 | 1 byte | 4 bytes | 16 bytes | 32 bytes |

 This format is interesting because it has a different sized tail block as well as different delimiters to represent the type of block.
-The component is able to handle these different types of fields by providing attributes in `FlashAttributes` that also includes a `FlashEccAttributes`.
+The [FlashUnpacker][ofrak_component.flash.FlashResourceUnpacker] is able to handle these different types of fields by providing attributes in [FlashAttributes][ofrak_component.flash.FlashAttributes] that also includes a [FlashEccAttributes][ofrak_component.flash.FlashEccAttributes].
 We will describe the other parts of these attributes and how to use them later in this page.

 ### Types of Fields
-In our experience, we have run into flash dumps that have included the following fields:
+The class [FlashFieldType][ofrak_components.flash.FlashFieldType] contains field types that are commonly encountered in flash dumps:
 ```python
 class FlashFieldType(Enum):
     DATA = 0